 - Helps act as a moisture barrier for your garage floor

 - Improves weathering and resistance to freeze/thaw effects

 - Lasts for years without need of reapplication

 - Easy to apply and is ready for traffic within an hour or two

 Concrete densifier sealers we recommend

-What we like about PS104 is the amount of lithium silicate (measured in solids content) that is used.
+Furthermore, we also like the amount of lithium silicate (measured in solids content) that is used in PS104.
 Manufacturers generally have to perform a balancing act between how much lithium silicate can be included for densifying purposes and how much siliconate can be added for sealing the surface.

 How to apply a densifier to a garage floor

 The application of a densifier sealer for your garage floor couldn’t be much easier.
 You first need to make sure your garage floor is clean and free of all dust, oils, and foreign contaminants.
 Any stains that you have will essentially be locked in unless removed first.
 The surface must be completely dry before applying the product.

 The easiest way to apply the densifier is to use a garden sprayer with a circular spray tip or a microfiber mop out of a paint tray.
 Work in sections making sure to keep a wet edge at all times.